-- Remove and strip down the regulator as described in section 5.8. - Using a soft cloth, wipe the inside of the regulator housing and the regulator piston and remove all traces of the residue. - If the residue proves difficult to remove, a cloth soaked with a small amount of solvent should be used. - Check the condition of the fuel filter.
-Replace if necessary, but do not clean it with solvent.

-- Check the inside of the jet and make sure it is clean.
+- Remove and strip down the regulator as described in section 5.8. - Using a soft cloth, wipe the inside of the regulator housing and the regulator piston and remove all traces of the residue. - If the residue proves difficult to remove, a cloth soaked with a small amount of methanol solvent should be used. - Check the condition of the fuel filter.
+Clean or replace if necessary. - Check the inside of the jet and make sure it is clean.
 Remove any oil accumulation and any other dirt or contamination. - Re-assemble the regulator as specified in section 5.8.